 Columbia Care entered the Utah market in 2020 and operates through its wholly-owned subsidiaries, CCUT Pharmacy LLC ("CCUT") and Columbia Care UT LLC ("Columbia Care UT").
 CCUT operates a dispensary in Springville, which opened in the second quarter of 2021.
 Columbia Care UT has secured a manufacturing and processing facility in Centerville.
-In 2020, CCUT also received an industrial hemp license from the Department of Agriculture and Food, which is no longer active.
+In 2020, CCUT also received an industrial hemp license from the Department of Agriculture and Food.